tassyk/security/Security-Tools.md

 - [Awesome Incident Response](https://asmen.icopy.site/awesome/awesome-incident-response/) : A curated list of tools and resources for security incident response, aimed to help security analysts and DFIR teams.
 - [oletools](https://github.com/decalage2/oletools) : python tools to analyze MS OLE2 files (Structured Storage, Compound File Binary Format) and MS Office documents, for malware analysis, forensics and debugging.
 - [OfficeDissector](https://www.officedissector.com/) : Python toolkit to analyze Microsoft Office Open XML (OOXML) files and documents—the format.
+- [KStrike](https://github.com/brimorlabs/KStrike) : Stand-alone parser for User Access Logging from Server 2012 and newer systems (like ericzimmerman [SumECmd](https://ericzimmerman.github.io/#!index.md))
+- [PowerForensics](https://powerforensics.readthedocs.io/en/latest/) : The purpose of PowerForensics is to provide an all inclusive framework for hard drive forensic analysis.
+- [hashlookup](https://circl.lu/services/hashlookup/) : CIRCL hash lookup is a public API to lookup hash values against known database of files.
+NSRL RDS database is included and many others are also included.
+- [hashlookup-forensic-analyser](https://github.com/hashlookup/hashlookup-forensic-analyser) : Can analyse a forensic target (such as a directory) to find and report files found and not found from CIRCL hashlookup public service or the bloom filter from CIRCL hashlookup.

 ### Hardening
 - [SElinux](https://doc.fedora-fr.org/wiki/SELinux), [ApparMor](https://doc.ubuntu-fr.org/apparmor) : renforcement permissions Linux